 OCEAN COLOUR SCENE

-Tony was the exclusive photographer and video director for Ocean Colour Scene from Moseley Shoals and Marchin' Already, publishing his book
+Tony was the exclusive photographer and video director for Ocean Colour Scene from Moseley Shoals to Marchin' Already, publishing his book

 As a measure of Briggs’ close association with the band, snippets of Cradock’s wedding in Merlin’s Cave, accompanied by a Merlin-a-like and ex-Style Councillor Mick Talbot on portable piano, provide a bonus highlight.
 Lookout too for cameo appearances from OCS’ luminaries Paul Weller and Liam and Noel Gallagher - when the pair were on recording and touring terms.
 Due for an internet-only Boxing Day release, ‘Scene’ will have OCS devotees salivating over their turkey sandwiches - the rest can enjoy a unique view of a worthy underdog revelling in its day.
 This stands as a superb testament